-- Reset OneDrive local data folder
+- Reset the OneDrive local data folder.

-- Change location of OneDrive Folder
+- Change the location of the OneDrive Folder.

-1] Reset OneDrive local data folder
+1] Reset the OneDrive local data folder

-Open the Run prompt using the WIN + R keys
+- Open the Run prompt using the WIN + R keys

-You should see a Command Prompt window appear briefly.
+- You should see a Command Prompt window appear briefly.

-Search for OneDrive in the Start menu.
+- Search for OneDrive in the Start menu.

-Click to open it.
+- Click to open it.

-Since you have reset the data, it may prompt you to set up again.
+Since you have reset the data, it may prompt you to set it up again.
 If so, follow the instruction and point to the existing OneDrive location.

 The error should not appear anymore.

-2] Change location of OneDrive Folder
+2] Change the location of the OneDrive Folder

 Most users will have the default path, including the Username.
 Instead, I suggest locating the OneDrive Folder to a different drive or location.
 Once you have reset the OneDrive, I think it’s a good idea to relocate the OneDrive folder to another drive.
 Again, it’s not a permanent fix.